 What is Penguin?

-Penguin is an algorithm which crawls websites and hunts down inorganic external links – links that have been made purely for the sake of improving rankings and that have no relevance to the page in question.
+Penguin is an algorithm that crawls websites and hunts down inorganic external links – links that have been made purely for the sake of improving rankings and that has no relevance to the page in question.
 This is known as ‘black hat SEO’.
-These links are unimportant to Google and they do not indicate that the user’s experience will be improved, so why should they have an impact the on the ranking of the page?
+These links are unimportant to Google and they do not indicate that the user’s experience will be improved, so why should they have an impact on the ranking of the page?